playcanvas/blog/_posts/2023-04-26-wordpress-to-jekyll-a-case-study.markdown

   - You can run your site locally to see how it looks by using the command `bundle exec jekyll serve`.
   - Then, open your browser to http://localhost:4000.

-Once I had our blog post content successfully exported to a basic Jekyll site, I checked everything into to a new [GitHub repository](https://github.com/playcanvas/blog).
-From this point, I wanted any changed I made to the content to be tracked via Git version control - I mean, why wouldn't you?
+Once I had our blog post content successfully exported to a basic Jekyll site, I checked everything in to a new [GitHub repository](https://github.com/playcanvas/blog).
+From this point, I wanted any change I made to the content to be tracked via Git version control - I mean, why wouldn't you?

 The initial migration to Markdown worked OK but it wasn't perfect.
-The was a lot of superfluous whitespace in the generated Markdown and syntax was broken in places.
+There was a lot of superfluous whitespace in the generated Markdown and syntax was broken in places.
 So I took the opportunity to do a wholesale spring clean of the Markdown content.

 #### Prettier

-[Prettier](https://prettier.io/) is a great code formatter but you may not have known that it has built-in support for Markdown formatting too.
+[Prettier](https://prettier.io/) is a great code formatter but you may not know that it also has built-in support for Markdown formatting.
 I installed Prettier via NPM and ran it over all Markdown files:

 ```shell
 prettier --write _posts